rahafoundation/raha-mobile-app/README_DEPLOYMENT.md

    distribution certificate by following the instructions at: https://developer.apple.com/account/ios/certificate/ (NOTE: MAKE SURE YOU SECURE THIS CERTIFICATE, AS IT CAN BE USED TO PUSH UPDATES TO ALL OUR USERS.
 I saved mine in 1password and deleted the original file.)
+1. Download and copy `private.xcconfig` from Keybase into `ios/BuildConfig`.
+It contains the iOS CodePush deployment keys.
+Make sure to reopen XCode to refresh the configurations.
 1. Go to XCode
 1. Next to the Play and Stop buttons at the top, choose a device for the Raha target that allows for publication.
 If you need to register a device, let me